Jacquelyn Ford Morie: Career and research

 Together with fellow researcher Mike Goslin, Morie created a VR artwork entitled "Virtopia" debuting at the 1993 Florida Film Festival, making it the first VR Artwork to be premièred at such a venue.
 It was shown in a more mature form at the 1994 Florida Film Festival and at SIGGRAPH 1994's emerging tech venue, "The Edge".

 From 1994 – 1997 Morie was head of Computer technical and artistic training for Walt Disney Feature Animation (WDFA) where she developed a comprehensive year-long apprenticeship for incoming computer graphic animators.
 She followed this with development of similar programs for the computer graphics effects industry, at VIFX, Blue Sky Studios and Rhythm and Hues Studios.

 While working at WDFA, Morie was invited to take part in a 1996 National Research Council workshop entitled Modeling and Simulation: Linking Entertainment and Defense, held at the Beckman Laser Institute in Irvine, CA. This workshop was documented in a National Research Council publication of the same name.

 The workshop led to the eventual formation of the Institute for Creative Technologies (ICT) at the University of Southern California in 1999.
 Along with Dr. Michael Zyda, Morie wrote the original pre-proposal for the new research center.
 In 2000, Morie joined the ICT full-time as a senior researcher in Virtual Worlds.

 Her initial work at the ICT focused on the creation of meaningful, multisensory virtual environments.
 Two basic developments in this work included the design and use of an infrasonic floor to produce a subconscious "emotional score" for the virtual experience, and the invention of a scent collar that was patented in 2004.

 Morie's later work at ICT is focused on extending virtual worlds into the health domain.
 Her project, Coming Home at the ICT developed several techniques that provide relaxation and stress relief for veterans of recent American conflicts.
 Part of this work resulted in porting ICT's Virtual Human technologies to the virtual worlds Active Worlds, OpenSim and Second Life.
 This work has been featured in two 2013 documentaries: Dsknectd: We Need to Talk by Internegative Films, and The Mindfulness Movie.

-In 2016, Dr, Morie's company "All These Worlds" performed a notable project for NASA, titled "ANSIBLE: A Network of Social Interactions for Bilateral Life Enhancement".
+In 2016, Morie's company "All These Worlds" performed a notable project for NASA, titled "ANSIBLE: A Network of Social Interactions for Bilateral Life Enhancement".
 This project provided a bespoke series of virtual worlds to a test group of six scientists who were sequestered in a Mars habitat in Hawaii for a full year with no real time communication to the outside world.
-This work was featured in Ido Mizrahy's film "The Longest Goodbye" which premiered at Sundance 2023 and features an in-depth interview with Dr. Morie.
+This work was featured in Ido Mizrahy's film "The Longest Goodbye" which premiered at Sundance 2023 and features an in-depth interview with Morie.